stajichlab/PopGenomics_Clusitaniae/README.md

-# C. lusitaniae PopGenomics
+# C. lusitaniae Population Genomics

 Population genomic analysis of Clavispora lusitaniae isolates from CF patients and Environmental sources.

 The pipeline uses GATK to call variants and has steps for CNV detection, running functional implications of the variants with snpEff, and construction of a tree from the SNP data.

+This release is a freeze of dataset and analysis scripts to explore variation in genomes of strains from CF patients, environmental set, and public SRA strain sets.
+The population genomic pipeline for genotyping Clavispora (Candida) lusitaniae populations.
+The pipelines for generating SNP and INDEL genotypes in VCF format along with CNV visualization, capturing unmapped reads to look for novel haplotypes, generate strain phylogenetic trees, and compare SNP and INDEL impacts on predicted genes to prioritize functional mutations.
+The analyses also examine Pooled strain collection to estimate allele frequencies within a population.

 This repository was derived from https://github.com/stajichlab/PopGenomics_template

 Some additional customization applied to reflect the multiple sub-sets of the dataset we are exploring.

 To do this several populations are defined in population_sets.yaml

 # PopGenomics template
 Template for Population Genomics variant calling in simple BASH + Slurm environment.
 Best use is to fork this as a template.